 New York, NY 10021

-Mereo BioPharma is sponsoring a multicenter clinical trial to study the effects of anti-sclerostin therapy drug setrusumab (previously called BPS804) on the strength and flexibility of bone in OI.
-Multiple sites in the United States, Canada and several other countries are now recruiting study participants.
-Adults between 18 and 75 who have a diagnosis of OI Types I, III, or IV are eligible for this 1 year clinical research study, which aims to enroll up to 140 patients.
+Mereo BioPharma has shared the results of the active part of its multicenter clinical trial to study the effects of anti-sclerostin therapy drug setrusumab (BPS804) on the strength and flexibility of bone in Adults with OI.
+Multiple sites in the United States, Canada and several other countries recruited study participants.
+Adults between 18 and 75 who have a diagnosis of OI Types I, III, or IV were eligible for this 2-year clinical research study, which enrolled 112 patients and is now in the follow-up part of the trial.

 Denosumab Treatment in Children with OI